Charlie's Cafe Exceptionale

 In 1975 it had a capacity of 358-seats (221 in upstairs banquet rooms) and produced 320,000-meals-per-year, employed 175 people (with pay checks totaling more than $1 million each year in 1975 dollars) including 41 waitresses, 14 waiters, and four "captains".
 Its menu has been called "sophisticated-in-its-day", and "virtually everything" served was made "from scratch."
 The restaurant was known for its potato salad.

-The restaurant featured a six-foot fountain statue of a water nymph (called "Scherzo", from an Italian musical term denoting a lilting happy movement) near its front doors, given to owner Charlies Sanders by a friend.
-(The bronze statue was done by Harriet Frishmuth).
+The restaurant featured a six-foot fountain statue of a water nymph near its front doors.
+Titled "Scherzo"—from the Italian musical term denoting a lively, playful movement—the statue was created by Harriet Frishmuth and was a gift to owner Charlie Sanders from a friend.